September 19, 2022

 - Job Security: Depending on what the company is looking for, the position may not be full time and may also just be a contract for a few months; this may prove to be an issue for some who are seeking full-time, long-term employment.

-As a physical therapist, there are a few options in terms of side hustles; many of which may offer some people more flexibility and work/home life balance.
+As a PT professional, there are a few options in terms of physical therapist side hustles, many of which may offer some people more flexibility and work/home life balance.
 Regardless of your situation, these are definitely options to look into if you desire a change of scenery, and wish to continue using your skill set in a different environment.